ReactiveSets/toubkal/README.md

-piexif_parse()                      | Parses content EXIF using the piexif library markdown()                          | Markdown to html converter using "remarkable" and "highlight.js" documentation_manuals()             | Toubkal documentation manuals metadata (not content) documentation_markdown()            | Emit documentation items from parsed "comments" attribute parse_documentation()               | Emit documentation items from parsed "comments" attribute acorn()                             | Parse javascript "content" attribute using the acorn library process_argv()                      | The set of command line arguments
+piexif_parse()                      | Parses content EXIF using the piexif library markdown()                          | Markdown to html converter using "remarkable" and "highlight.js" documentation_manuals()             | Toubkal documentation manuals metadata (not content) documentation_markdown()            | Format documentation items into markdown parse_documentation()               | Emit documentation items from parsed "comments" attribute acorn()                             | Parse javascript "content" attribute using the acorn library process_argv()                      | The set of command line arguments